 Overview of the Makita 2703

-The Makita 2703 is a 15 Amp benchtop table saw with a 10-inch carbide blade.
+The Makita 2703 table saw is a 15 Amp benchtop table saw with a 10-inch carbide blade.
 The speed is 4,600 rotations per minute.
 The electric brake ensures safe and quick adjustments.
 There is maximum productivity due to the braking system.
 The bevel comes with a rack and pinion design.
 It weighs up to 40 pounds, and the vibration is minimal.

-The Makita 2703 has a large handle that helps you in a quick and accurate depth setting.
+The Makita 2703 table saw has a large handle that helps you in a quick and accurate depth setting.
 That gives you comfortable handling when operating the saw machine.
 It rips times four layers of the material in one cut.
 The maximum cutting capacity at 90 degrees is 3-9/16inch, and at 45 degrees, it is 2-1/2inch.
 The fence is easy to use as it stays parallel to the blade.
 The arbor is short, and it does not accept dado blades.

 The rugged steel stand makes the table saw sturdy.
 There are pull-out wings that increase the table surface.
 That makes it versatile as it works on multiple sizes of material.
 The miter is excellent when it comes to miter cuts.
-It is ideal for cabinets and bookshelves, and it is lightweight to the extent that you carry it using one hand.
+It is ideal for cabinets and bookshelves and lightweight to the extent that you carry it using one hand.
 The table saw has a Rousseau stand that accepts wide sheets of wood.

 - Powerful motor